Rbbt-Workflows/structure/workflow.md

 in close physical proximity.

-The features reported include features domains, variants, helices, ligand binding residues, catalitic sites, transmembrane domains, InterPro domains, or known somatic mutations in different types of cancer.
+The features reported include features domains, variants, helices, ligand binding residues, catalytic sites, transmembrane domains, InterPro domains, or known somatic mutations in different types of cancer.
 This information is extracted from resources such as UniProt, COSMIC, InterPro and Appris.
 It can also identify mutations affecting the interfaces of protein complexes.